Multibooters

 Recovering From A Changed Drive Letter

-In previous WinNT operating systems you can have problems with clones or images when they do not correctly see themselves as the same drive letter as the parent install.
+In previous WinNT operating systems you can have problems with clones or restored images when they do not correctly see themselves as the same drive letter as the parent install.
 This usually results in major issues and even cross-linked installs where files from both the parent and the clone will be used during bootup.
 The main cause of trouble is the way WinNT remembers drive letters and stores this information in its registry.
-When the clone boots it will look at its cloned registry and be inclined to retain the drive letters that the parent had assigned to partitions.
-This is obviously a problem if you need the clone to assign a different drive letter to a partition, particularly its own.
-If the parent saw itself as the C: drive then the clone will also have to see itself as the C: drive.
-With Vista however I have found that in most cases it will automatically adapt and make its new partition the drive letter that it needs to be, regardless of whether the parent or any other partition is hidden or not.
-I'm only getting a few exceptions to this and mainly only for logical partitions on second or higher hard drives, but hiding all partitions on the boot drive for the first boot of the new clone will prevent even this problem.
+When the clone boots it will look at its cloned registry and be inclined to retain the drive letters that the parent has assigned to partitions.
+This is obviously a problem if you need the clone to assign a different drive letter to the partition it has just been moved to.
+If the parent saw itself as the C: drive then the clone will also have to see itself as the C: drive, so problems can occur if the clone's registry is telling it that the partition it is now on should be the E: drive.
+Avoiding such problems in XP can require hiding partitions to prevent the parent install from assigning letters to target partitions, and to prevent a first time booting clone from assigning the C: letter to the parent partition.
+With Vista however I have found that in most cases it is capable of automatically adapting to make its new partition the drive letter that it needs to be, regardless of whether the parent or any other partition is hidden or not.
+I'm only getting a few exceptions to this and mainly only for logical partitions on second or higher hard drives, but even this can be avoided by just hiding all partitions on the boot drive during the first boot of the new clone.

 MountedDevices screenshot